THE BIG SALE IS ON! TELL ME MORE

 Over the past five decades, Australia's engagement of China has facilitated a deepening economic relationship alongside expanded cultural, educational and people-to-people exchanges, fostering greater understanding between the two countries and populations.

-The contributors to this volume share a common vision: Australia and Australians should continue to engage with China and Chinese people for mutual benefit.
-The chapters take stock of past achievements, identify recent challenges and offer practical suggestions for how the Australian government and Australian firms, institutions and individuals can proactively, productively and securely engage with China.
+The contributors to this volume share a common vision: Australia and Australians should continue to engage with China for their mutual benefit.
+The chapters take stock of past achievements, identify recent challenges and offer practical suggestions for how the Australian government and Australian firms, institutions and individuals can proactively, productively and securely engage with China

 Australia's rich and diverse relations with China extend far beyond the political and economic interactions that tend to dominate news headlines.
 In explaining how and why an engagement strategy continues to serve Australian interests, Engaging China offers a timely alternative to the prevailing public and policy discourses on Australia's most challenging bilateral relationship.